« Previous Page

 For an ischemic stroke, treatment focuses on restoring blood flow to

-medicine can improve recovery from a stroke, especially if given within 90
+tissue plasminogen activator (TPA).
+This medicine can improve recovery from a stroke, especially if given as soon as possible after the

 given to prevent blood clots and control symptoms.
 A procedure may be done to remove the blood clot and restore blood flow.